Lightning-AI/litgpt/tutorials/pretrain_redpajama.md

 # Pretrain LLaMA on RedPajama

-This howto will walk you through setting up the RedPajama dataset and launching the pretraining script.
+This tutorial will walk you through setting up the RedPajama dataset and launching the pretraining script.

 ## What's RedPajama